qurius-inc/cap-cde-extraction/README.md

 So ultimately, we'll need to large JSON files, one with the CDEs and one with the report temmplates.

+## Reports

+I added the report summary XLS file in the data directory, it has all the mandatory headings for the reports.

 ## VirtualEnv

 If you've never used Virtual Env before, it's not hard.
 From the top level dir of the project, do